Clozure/ccl/README.md

 To report a bug or request an enhancement, please make an issue at https://github.com/Clozure/ccl/issues.

-If you run into problems, please send mail to openmcl-devel@clozure.com, ask on #ccl on freenode, or create an issue here, especially if you think you have found a bug.
+If you run into problems, please send mail to openmcl-devel@clozure.com, ask on #ccl on libera.chat, or create an issue here, especially if you think you have found a bug.